sassoftware/model-management-resources/README.md

 * [Scoring, publishing and comparing models](http://players.brightcove.net/1872491364001/default_default/index.html?videoId=6160664319001)
 * [Performance reporting](http://players.brightcove.net/1872491364001/default_default/index.html?videoId=6160664560001)

-For how-to tutorial videos about using the PZMM Python package or module to register a Python model, see [PZMM Module Demos](https://github.com/sassoftware/python-sasctl/blob/master/src/sasctl/pzmm/README.md#demos) in the sasctl GitHub Repository.
+For how-to tutorial videos about using the pzmm Python package or sasctl.pzmm module to register a Python model, see the [pzmm demos](https://github.com/sassoftware/python-sasctl/blob/master/src/sasctl/pzmm/README.md#demos) in the python-sasctl GitHub Repository.

 ## Examples

 * Jupyter notebooks and Python code examples that you can use to perform model management tasks are available in the [examples](examples/) directory.
 * Sample data and models for Python and R programming language models are available in the [samples](samples/) directory.

-For additional examples that demonstrate how to use the sasctl PZMM module to import Python models, see the [examples](https://github.com/sassoftware/python-sasctl/tree/master/examples) directory in the sasctl GitHub repository.
+For additional examples that demonstrate how to use the pzmm module of the sasctl package to import Python models, see the [examples](https://github.com/sassoftware/python-sasctl/tree/master/examples) directory in the python-sasctl GitHub repository.

 ## SAS Model Manager CLIs